Getting to know Portsmouth

 - Your University of Portsmouth student ID card

-- Bank supporting letter
+- Bank supporting letter from your home country

 - Proof of local address – such as your halls of residence contract